 Code hinting in templates

 Code hinting – like Visual Studio’s IntelliSense – is context-aware code completion feature which speeds up the process of coding by e.g. reducing typos and showing the programmer which namespaces and methods are available in a given context.
+As such, it is almost indispensable if you’re working with e.g. ViewModels or the API and will save you from countless of hours of browsing the API documentation and muttering curses to yourself.

-In this guide we will cover the following:
+In this guide we cover the following:

 - Creating a new project in Visual Studio